rricajos/PHP/README.md

 # PHP 8.3 In-depth study

-In-depth study of the PHP language repository, testing examples of each function of this object-oriented programming language from version 5 (currently 8.3).
+This is an in-depth study of the PHP language repository, testing examples of each function of this object-oriented programming language from version 5 (currently 8.3).

 PHP is interpreted; in other words, it is not compiled, except when using tools or extensions like Zend Opcache or HHVM (HipHop Virtual Machine) run engines.

-> **For English readers:** Excuse me if some examples are in Spanish and for my grammar errors in both languages! 😄

-I humbly acknowledge that I am using ChatGPT to generate so much code on my own because it is a tool that allows me to study this language in great depth effectively.

 In fact, my goal is to know various ways to achieve the same result, questioning which one is the most optimal.
 Example - ¿Should I use native php array like [1,2,3] or the ArrayObject to get data from an external API?

+> **For English readers:** Excuse me if some examples are in Spanish and for my grammar errors in both languages! 😄

 ## Native PHP vs PHP Extensions/Modules